 2. Uncolored hair is preferred, but some groups accept hair that’s colored with only one shade.

 3. Straight or wavy hair.
-They don’t accept naturally curly, kinky, and permed hair.
+Most drives don’t accept naturally curly, kinky, and permed hair.
 Boo!
+But once in a while there are groups that will accept naturally curly hair.

 4. Some groups accept rebebonded or chemically straightened hair, while others don’t.
 Again, check each group’s FAQs.